Matrix Kloosterman sums

 \subsection{Review of cohomology}

 With the results of the previous section, for a fixed $a\in M_n$ the bounds can be proven over those extensions of $\mathbb{F}_q$ in which $a$ can be conjugated to Jordan normal form.
 However, to get the general result, we need to understand certain cohomology groups attached to the sum -- which are independent of the field extension.
-We first introduce the notation and the main tools, then prove cohomological versions of Propositions \ref{felsoblokk} and \ref{pro-K_n^w-eval}.
-This enables us to prove Theorems~\ref{thm-semisimple-purity} and \ref{thm-general-bound}.
+In the rest of Section we will view \ref{sec-estimates} a subset of the matrix group $X\subset M_n$ defined by algebraic equations of the matrix entries as the corresponding algebraic variety.